Jackson Township, Cambria County, Pennsylvania

-Jackson Township is a township in Cambria County, Pennsylvania, United States.
-The population was 4,392 at the 2010 census, down from 4,925 at the 2000 census.
+Jackson Township is an American township which is located in Cambria County, Pennsylvania.
+The population was 4,392 at the time of the 2010 census, down from 4,925 at the 2000 census.

 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.

 Geography

 Jackson Township is located on the west side of Cambria County; the western border of the township is the border with Indiana County.
 The northern border of the township follows the South Branch of Blacklick Creek, a westward-flowing tributary of the Conemaugh River.

-The boroughs of Nanty Glo and Vintondale are in the valley of the South Branch and abut Jackson Township but are separate from it.
-The unincorporated communities of Mundys Corner and Vinco are in the eastern part of the township.
+The boroughs of Nanty Glo and Vintondale are located in the valley of the South Branch and Jackson Township but are separate from the township.
+The unincorporated communities of Mundys Corner and Vinco are located in the eastern part of the township.

 U.S. Route 22 crosses the center of the township, leading east 6 mi to Ebensburg, the Cambria County seat, and 27 mi to Hollidaysburg, and west 65 mi to Pittsburgh.
 Pennsylvania Route 271 leads north into Nanty Glo and south 10 mi to Johnstown.

 According to the United States Census Bureau, Jackson Township has a total area of 124.3 km2, of which 124.2 km2 is land and 0.1 km2, or 0.12%, is water.